-(2) These fees consisted of reviews of quarterly financials, Sarbanes Oxley controls testing, reviews of registration statements and the issuance of consents, and for fiscal 2010, also providing a comfort letter in connection with our September 2009 offering and review of SEC comment letter.
+(2) These fees consisted of reviews of quarterly financials, Sarbanes Oxley controls testing, reviews of registration statements and the issuance of consents.
 The Audit Committee has considered whether the provision of these services is compatible with maintaining the independence of Baker Tilly Virchow Krause, LLP and has determined that it is.